The psychology of what your target audience needs from your app!

 Offerings like Accomplishment on mobile games or fitness trackers.
 Finding belonging on social media.
 Or finding love through dating apps.

-If you don’t fulfil a need, you may need to change what your app does.
+If you don’t fulfill a need, you may need to change what your app does.
 Else, consumers won’t have any motivation to use the app.

 It shouldn’t be too hard to apply this to your app design.
 Remember your design service tools, your personas and their customer journey.